MrFizzyBubbs/pymafia/README.md

 Item('God Lobster Egg')
 ```

-Datatypes also has an `all()` class method that returns every non-none instance of that type.
+Datatypes also have an `all()` class method that returns every non-none instance of that type.

 ```python
 >>> from pymafia.datatypes import Stat